Creating a box plot

 There is also a Box Plot chart type in the toolbar, which is what is used to plot the box plots but does not calculate and summarize the values of a dataset.
-This option can be used if you have already calculated the statistical values listed above based on your dataset; otherwise, the following walkthrough demonstrates using the Calculate Box Plot option.
+Use this chart type directly if you have already calculated the statistical values above from your dataset, and assign them to each part of the box plot in the Data Analysis Panel's Visualization tab.
+Otherwise, the following walkthrough demonstrates using the Calculate Box Plot option.

 This walkthrough demonstrates the results when adding data step-by-step to a new Calculate Box Plot visualization on a dashboard.
 Adventure Works sample data for Analysis Services is used, but you could use any data with comparable numbers of values.